intel-iot-devkit/joule-code-samples/ble-station/README.md

 # BLE station with GT

 ## Introduction
-This BLE station example publishes accelerometer data to the IBM Bluemix IoT cloud and also detects any nearby BLE devices.
+This BLE station example publishes accelerometer data and temperature and humidity from a TI SensorTag to the IBM Bluemix IoT cloud..

 ## Required Hardware
 * TI SensorTag (CC2650), make sure it is turned on